crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/telegram.md

 Telegram can be integrated with CrowdSec by using the HTTP plugin.
 Enable it by following these [instructions](/notification_plugins/http.md) .

-Then replace the `chat_id` and the `TELEGRAM_APY_KEY` of the plugin's config so that it send the events to your Telegram chat.
+Then replace the `chat_id` and the `TELEGRAM_API_KEY` of the plugin's config so that it send the events to your Telegram chat.

 An example configuration: